We may earn money or products from the companies mentioned in this post.

 Maple Nut Fudge is creamy and nutty with a subtle maple flavor.
-This recipe calls for using maple extract but you can substitute with real maple syrup if you don’t have maple extract.
-This is my go-to recipe for making fudge.
-The fudge turns out every time.
-I have used this recipe to make many different kinds or flavors of fudge and each time the fudge has turned out delicious and creamy.
+This recipe calls for using maple extract but you can substitute real maple syrup if you don’t have maple extract.
+This is my go-to recipe for making fudge and it turns out every single time.
+I have used this basic ‘formula’ recipe to make many different kinds or flavors of fudge.
+Each variation of fudge has turned out delicious and creamy.
 You certainly can’t ask for more.

 Sweet.
 Creamy.
 Maple.
 Delicious.🍁